knetikcloud/knetikcloud-objc-client/docs/JSAPIContentArticlesApi.md

 List and search articles

 Get a list of articles with optional filtering.
 Assets will not be filled in on the resources returned.
-Use 'Get a single article' to retrieve the full resource with assets for a given item as needed. <br><br><b>Permissions Needed:</b> ANY
+Use 'Get a single article' to retrieve the full resource with assets for a given item as needed. <br><br><b>Permissions Needed:</b> LIST

 ### Example
 ```objc